technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 **Example**

-Example of a complete configuration with the default settings of the filterGeometrySelector.
+Example of a complete configuration with the default settings of the `filterGeometrySelector`.

 ```json
 {